hughiemak/predator-prey/README.md

-# Predator Prey with Independent DQNs
+# DQNs for Predator Prey
-Implementation of the multi-agent environment, predator prey, and independent DQNs.
+Implementation of the predator prey multi-agent environment and independent DQNs.

 <a href="#"><img src="./images/5x5-visualization.gif" width="240"/></a>